 You buy insurance for peace of mind.
 It's virtually impossible to know how your insurer will respond to a claim until you're claiming.

 There are many questions to bear in mind when you need to make a claim.
 Will your insurer be capable of sorting out a claim quickly and efficiently when something goes wrong, given that you are in the UK and hundreds of miles from your property in France?
 Will they appoint loss adjusters?

 Be aware that some French house insurers require criminal claims to be reported to the police within 24 hours.
 A five-day limit may also apply to general storm damage claims.
 However, this can be extended to 10 days to declare flood damage to the insurer, but only if the government declares a state of "Catastrophe Naturelle" (natural disaster).

 If like many owners you only visit your properties every couple of months, you are likely to only discover damage weeks or even months after it occurred.
 If this is the case you could have a problem claiming due to the delay in reporting the claim.

-Also pay attention to the small print in relation to storm and flood cover.
-Some insurers require minimum wind speeds or rainfall levels to be recorded in order for a storm claim to be valid.
+Also, pay attention to the small print concerning storm and flood cover.
+Some insurers require minimum wind speeds or rainfall levels to be recorded for a storm claim to be valid.